 - Make sure your loved one is eating enough, as food is burned by the body to produce heat

 The National Institute on Aging (NIA) recommends ensuring that someone is checking on your loved one frequently to make sure that the house is warm enough and he or she is comfortable.

 If your loved one has dementia or other cognitive issues, the risk of hypothermia may be even higher.
 Six out of 10 people with dementia wander.
 When the temperatures are low, getting lost could lead to hypothermia, particularly if the senior is not dressed for the weather.
-For tips on helping a loved one who wanders, read this article.
+Discover tips on helping a loved one who wanders.

 Ice and Snow

 Falls can be deadly for seniors at any time of year.
 Falls are the leading cause of both fatal and non-fatal injuries in seniors every year.
 Per the CDC, one in four seniors falls every year, with 2.8 million emergency room visits and 800,000 seniors hospitalized for their injuries.
 When the ground is covered with snow and ice, sidewalks become treacherous.
 Steps and stairs can be deadly.
 Frederic Frost, MD, of the Cleveland Clinic says that if a person over 80 breaks a hip, there is only a 50 percent chance of that person ever being able to return home.